 Partnership & Development Manager

 George serves as Current’s Partnership & Development Manager, where he focuses on creating new opportunities for engagement among Current’s diverse stakeholders, which include innovators, utilities, industry leaders, investors, researchers and NGOs.
 By growing Current’s community of members and collaborators, he enhances the organization’s reach, and improves its ability to create value and impact.
+Additionally, he serves as the Director of the Master of Science in Sustainable Management program at DePaul University, where he also teaches Management 515 - Sustainability Management.
 George has been working in marketing and business development for the better part of a decade, and prior to joining Current, he was the Director of Marketing at Urban Rivers, where he led their brand and PR efforts.
 In 2018, he concluded his MBA in Sustainable Management and Entrepreneurship at DePaul University, and he also has a BA in Anthropology and History from Purdue University.
 George is a sustainability evangelist and frequently speaks at local, national and international events and conferences, like Greenbuild and DIPMF.